ioanmeri/camp-side-fullstack/README.md

 ### Please note that this project is a work in progress.

-A visitor is able to explore different campgrounds.
+A guest is able to explore different campgrounds.

 A user, after (s)he has **signed up** or **login**, is able to:
 * add a new campground